Rui77322/ExamPractice-250318/create_bootable usb.md

  It can skip the privacy settings during installation,which is more efficient.

  ##Conclusion
- If you want to install the windouws os on one computer,you can choose to create the bootable usb through media creation tool.However,if you want to install different os on different computer.
+ If you want to install the windouws os on one computer,you can choose to create the bootable usb through media creation tool.With rufus,you can create exactly that with your already downloaded copy of the os.